valkyrie69/pairs-exercise/README.md

 To do the exercise:

-1. Create your own branch.
+1. Sign in to GitHub.
-2. Edit the file using the tool of your preference.
+2. Edit the pages/configure-autodiscovery-4-task.adoc file in GitHub.
-3. Commit your changes.
+3. Propose your changes.
 4. Create a pull request.